aequitas-aod/aequitas-home/docs/source/context.rst

 * Defining fairness notions: establishing what fairness means within a specific context and translate it in computational terms
 * Implementing fairness in algorithms: integrating fairness considerations into the design and functioning of AI systems
 * Measuring and monitoring: continuously evaluating AI systems to ensure they meet fairness constraints.
-This includes using metrics to measure discrimination (see :ref:detection.rst)
+This includes using metrics to measure discrimination (see :ref:detection)
-* Mitigation strategies: applying techniques to address and reduce identified biases (see :ref:mitigation.rst)
+* Mitigation strategies: applying techniques to address and reduce identified biases (see :ref:mitigation)